tlack/xacto/README.md

 when designing the system.

-- many functions use plain ole for(;;;) - still faster than all those lovely callbacks, but makes the code less terse than I'd like
+- many functions use plain ole for(;;;) - still faster than all those lovely callbacks, but makes the code less terse and flexible than I'd like
 - uses typed arrays to store integer values (and hopefully floats and other types soon; see below)
-- uses Map instead of objects for table column handling - this should allow for tables with almsot any number of columns
+- uses `Map` instead of objects for table column handling - this should allow for tables with almost any number of columns which creates interesting opportunities
-- uses Set for internal row lists
+- uses `Set` for internal row lists in critical sections

 ## General API